oktetlabs/styleguides/cguide.md

   regarded as ill-designed
 - Unicode character support (`<uchar.h>`, also introduced between C99 and C11) may be used if you know what are doing (most probably you don't need it)
 - `_Generic` type dispatching.
-It's a feature for math library writers and as such such should not be used by application programmers.
+It's a feature for math library writers and as such should not be used by application programmers.
 - Anonymous struct/unions.
 Contrary to a popular belief, they are **not** part of the C99 standard.
 They are, however, part of C++, therefore they have long been supported by various compilers as an extension.
 Anonymous structs are